 The best time to experience the stupa is at sunrise.
 A small village has built up around the stupa, so grab breakfast with a view and experience a meditative morning.
 It is free to visit but there is a donation box that we threw in a few rupees for good luck.

 There are a few different ways to get to the stupa.
 First, you can do a panoramic walking loop from Pokhara along Phewa Lake, which takes about 2 hours each way.
 Or take a taxi to the foot of the hill and hike for 45 minutes.
-Alternatively, rent a scooter and brave the rocky road winding its way to the top.
+Alternatively, rent a scooter and brave the rocky winding road to the top.

 Regardless of how you get there, this is an unmissable gem in Pokhara.